Strike Attack Operational Evaluation Unit: Operations

 The role of the SAOEU was to evaluate new and existing equipment and develop fast-jet ground attack tactics to provide timely advice to the front line.

-All aircrew were either Qualified Weapons Instructors (QWIs) or Electronic Warfare Instructors (EWIs), each with over 1500 flying hours on their respective aircraft.
+All aircrew were either Qualified Weapons Instructors (QWIs) or Electronic Warfare Instructors (EWIs), each with over 1,500 flying hours on their respective aircraft.
 Around 65 engineering personnel maintained the SAOEU fleet.

 SAOEU work was tasked by the Air Warfare Centre, Headquarters of No. 1 Group or Headquarters of RAF Strike Command.

 Special Projects Team

 The Special Projects Team (SPT) flight was led by a Flight Lieutenant and was tasked with fitting experimental modifications for trial or urgent requirements to all three of the SAOEU's aircraft types.
 The team was responsible for drafting the engineering procedures to allow others to implement the modifications once approved.

 Deployments

 The unit deployed to the United States annually for a series of trials codenamed Exercise Highrider.
 Based at Naval Air Weapons Station (NAWS) China Lake in California, the unit took advantage of the favourable climate and extensive range facilities at China Lake and the Nellis Test and Training Range in Nevada.
 Highrider exercises allowed the unit to drop live weaponry on a more reliable basis than in the UK, where the only range where live weapons can be used is at Cape Wrath in the Scottish Highlands.

-The SAOEU also regularly participated in Combined Qualified Weapons Instructor (CQW) courses and NITEX exercises at RAF Leuchars in Fife, where they operated alongside other RAF and NATO units.
+The SAOEU also regularly participated in Combined Qualified Weapons Instructor (CQWI) courses and NITEX exercises at RAF Leuchars in Fife, where they operated alongside other RAF and NATO units.